-In India, the overall demand for cocoa far exceeds the supply, because of which majority of the local consumption is sourced from imports.
-This calls for encouraging and incentivising sustainable production of cocoa while also minimising threats to the labour and environment of India.
+In India, the overall demand for cocoa far exceeds the supply, because of which majority of the local consumption is sourced from exports.
+This calls for action from the end of the government to encourage and incentivise sustainable production of cocoa while also minimising threats to the labour and environment of India.